jtoy/awesome-tensorflow/README.md

 * [Introduction to Scikit Flow - Simplified Interface to TensorFlow](http://terrytangyuan.github.io/2016/03/14/scikit-flow-intro/) - Key Features Illustrated
 * [The indico Machine Learning Team's take on TensorFlow](https://indico.io/blog/indico-tensorflow)
 * [The Good, Bad, & Ugly of TensorFlow](https://indico.io/blog/the-good-bad-ugly-of-tensorflow/) - A survey of six months rapid evolution (+ tips/hacks and code to fix the ugly stuff), Dan Kuster at Indico, May 9, 2016
+* [Fizz Buzz in TensorFlow](http://joelgrus.com/2016/05/23/fizz-buzz-in-tensorflow/) - A joke by Jeol Grus

 <a name="community" />